-Nature reserves such as Strumpshaw Fen are so important to the varying habitats that live in and amongst the surrounds of these sites, and as you walk around Strumpshaw Fen, you’ll be able to read on the many information boards about various projects that have been undertaken to keep species alive and well, as well as maintaining the land around the site.
+Nature reserves, such as this Strumpshaw Fen RSPB site, are so important to the varying habitats that live in and amongst the surrounds of these sites, and as you walk around Strumpshaw Fen, you’ll be able to read on the many information boards about various projects that have been undertaken to keep species alive and well, as well as maintaining the land around the site.

 With the RSPB and the Environment Agency working closely together, this particular reserve is kept wet all year round, ensuring that freshwater is maintained (both from the River Yare and falling rain water).

-In fact, Strumpshaw Fen is only part of a much bigger reserve called the Mid Yare Nature Reserve which stretches for 5 miles along the River Yare.
+In fact, this particular Strumpshaw Fen RSPB site is only part of a much bigger reserve called the Mid Yare Nature Reserve which stretches for 5 miles along the River Yare.
 The reserves are Cantley Marhes, Buckenham Marshes, Rockland Marshes, Surlingham Marhes and Surlingham Broad and Surlingham Church Marsh (which incidentally is also part of a wonderful Norfolk walk called the Wherryman’s Way).

 Navigating your way to Strumpshaw Fen is interesting!
 It’s a little tricky in my opinion because it’s hidden away in amongst those very typical Norfolk lanes where you can so easily get lost (even if you live here!).
 Persevere and you’ll eventually find it.